 - the national headquarters of the Australian Telescope National Facilities and a significant portion of its radio telescopes

-New South Wales is home to world-class space research and development facilities and precincts:
+World-class space research and development facilities and precincts

 - The Australian Centre for Space Engineering Research is a hub for space engineering research and collaboration